 Our electronic medical record uses the university registrar information such as your legal name and gender as it appears on your admission records.
 However, if you have a preferred name you would like us to use, or if you want to change your preferred gender information to male, female, or transgender, let the provider or nurse know that takes care of you.
 We are happy to make those arrangements in the record.
 In the future, we hope to have the capacity for you to change your own information online, or when checking in at our self check in kiosks, without having to ask a staff member to do so.

 Are you receiving hormone injections?
 Student Health can fill your prescription in our pharmacy or perform blood work to help monitor your therapy.
 Our Rapid Care nurse can also administer your shots, potentially saving you time and money by doing it affordably and conveniently.
 To see what we need from your doctor to be able to administer your injection, visit our Rapid Care page.
 While we can help with injections, lab work and prescriptions, Student Health cannot prescribe hormone therapy at this time.Many insurance policies do not cover hormone therapy or anything related to gender reassignment surgery or treatment.
 If you would like to check on specific pricing at Student Health for medications, lab tests, injections, etc, send us an e-mail at firstname.lastname@example.org; many services are provided at a reduced cost, so if your insurance does not cover what you need we may be able to help by saving you money with our services.

-While our bathrooms located behind the pharmacy and upstairs are designated as male or female, we have several located throughout the clinic which are unisex.
-You can find 2 next to our lab (walk through the main lobby as if you were headed out the side door; the bathrooms will be on your left just past the lab) and 3 others in the clinic exam areas (easiest one to find is right by our scales in the clinic).
+While our restrooms located behind the pharmacy and upstairs are group restrooms designated as male or female, we have several located throughout the clinic which are single use.
+You can find 2 next to our lab (walk through the main lobby as if you were headed out the side door; the restrooms will be on your left just past the lab) and 3 others in the clinic exam areas (easiest one to find is right by our scales in the clinic).
 Still need help finding one?
 Ask a SHS staff member.